nosami/vsonline/vs-online/reference/vsonline-cli.md

 #### Install via Powershell

-Download and execute the [PowerShell script](https://aka.ms/install-vso-windows) to install the VS Online CLI.
+Download and execute the [PowerShell script](https://aka.ms/install-vso-windows) to install the Codespaces CLI.

 ### macOS